xndrmcw/welcome/content/post/lifespan_viz/index.md

 ---
 title: Mortality is scary!
-Here's a visualization inspired by Isabella Benabaye to help confront the fear.
+Here's a visualization inspired by Isabella Benabaye, and some words by me to help confront the fear.

 image:
   focal_point: ""